eson01/eson_anantharasa-dt1-23/README(eson).md

 9. Start a new virtual machine (VM) [1 point]

+Created VM with following steps
-	Select Your Project:
+	Select Your Project
-	Navigate to Compute Engine:
+	Navigate to Compute Engine
-	Create a New VM Instance:
+	Create a New VM Instance
-	Configure Boot Disk:
+	Configure Boot Disk
-	Configure Networking:
+	Configure Networking
-	Configure Management, Security, and Disks:
+	Configure Management, Security, and Disks
-	Click "Create":
+	Click "Create"
-	Wait for the VM to Start:
+	Wait for the VM to Start
 	Access the VM